jacobcons/booking-api/README.md

 # booking-api

-REST API that handles bookings written in Go
-(note: the folder structure is a bit convoluted because I wanted to test how I'd structure a larger project)
+REST API that handles bookings (note: the folder structure is a bit convoluted because I wanted to test how I'd structure a larger project)

 ### Running locally -
 1. Install go modules `go mod download`